Bio3SS/Bio3SS.github.io/midterm1.md

 title: Midterm 1
 ---

+Midterm 1 will be held during class time on Tue 23 Feb.
+Information about coverage and format will be posted as available.
 {% comment %}
-Midterm 1 will be held in class on Fri 6 Feb.
+{% endcomment %}

+{% comment %}
 Please arrive promptly, with your Mac-standard calculator, a pencil for multiple-choice questions, and a pen for short-answer questions.
 Please wait _outside_ the classroom until we call you, so that we can set up the room.

 The midterm will cover Units 1, 2, X and and sections 1 and 2 over Unit 3.
+{% endcomment %}

+{% comment %}
 * [Complete notes for the covered part of Unit 3](materials/nonlinear.cut.complete.pdf)
 {% endcomment %}